Shamsuddin Ilyas Shah: Government

-Military Campaigns
+Military campaigns

-As the ruler of Satgaon, Ilyas Shah led the very first Muslim army into Nepal.
+Ilyas Shah maintained an army of 90,000 cavalry and many elephants.
+In 1346, As the ruler of Satgaon, Ilyas Shah led the very first Muslim army into Nepal.
 He first occupied the Tirhut region, which he divided into two parts.
 The part north of the Budhi Gandaki River were restored to Raja Kameshwar Thakur of the Oiniwar dynasty, while Ilyas kept the southern part for himself, stretching from Begusarai to Nepal Terai.
 Its headquarters was situated in the village of Ukkacala (later known as Hajipur in his honour), where Ilyas had constructed a large fort and urbanised the area.
 Ilyas then thrust through the Terai plains with his army, into the Kathmandu Valley ruled by Jayaraja Deva.
 His army sacked the temple of Swayambhunath and looted Kathmandu city for three days, returning to Bengal with plentiful spoils.
+None of the existing buildings in Kathmandu valley predates the raid.
+However, the temple of Changu Narayan was never sacked as the Islamic forces could never locate the temple.

 Ilyas Shah then invaded Orissa, which was ruled by Bhanudeva II of the Eastern Ganga dynasty.
 He further sacked Jajpur, Cuttack and reached as far as the Chilika Lake.
 The Jagannath Temple was also desecrated during the invasion.
 He also led a successful campaign against the Kamarupa kingdom in present-day Assam, being the first Muslim king to capture Guwahati.
 Ilyas Shah also founded the city of Hajipur and first settled in 1350 AD.

 In November 1353, the Delhi Sultan Firuz Shah Tughluq launched an invasion of Bengal.
 His army occupied Pandua.
 Ilyas Shah and his forces retreated to the fortress of Ekdala.
 The Delhi Sultan laid siege to the fortress for two months.
 The Delhi Sultanate's forces then began withdrawing.
 Ilyas Shah began to pursue the Delhi army and reached as far as Varanasi.
 The Delhi army formidably fought back.
 Firuz Shah returned to Delhi in 1355.
 Ilyas Shah regained control of Bengal and his realm extended up to the Koshi River.

 The extent of Ilyas Shah's campaigns, including his conquest of major Indian cultural centers, was considered "world-conquering" in the context of medieval India.
 This led to him being styled as "the second Alexander" in the same manner as Alauddin Khalji.

 Death

-Ilyas Shah died on January 1358, and was buried in Ukkacala.
+Ilyas Shah died on January 1358, and was buried in Hajipur.
 In honour of his efforts in fortifying and urbanising Ukkacala, the city was renamed to Hajipur (city of the Haji).
 During the reign of Mughal emperor Akbar, the Governor of Bihar Said Khan's brother Makhsus Shah constructed a congregational mosque within Ilyas Shah's fort in 1587.
 Presently, a mazar (mausoleum) on SDO Road is attributed to the former Sultan, and lies adjacent to the Haji Ilyaas Park (also named after him).
 The tomb is respected by both Muslims and Hindus, who hold a mela every year during his urs.